- Simultaneous measurement of hundreds to thousands of VOCs

 Ambient air can contain hundreds of thousands of volatile organic compounds (VOCs) at trace concentrations.
 Emissions from multiple sources and other chemical processes are often mixed together, and this complex mixture is dynamic in composition and concentration across location and time.

-With modern machine learning techniques, matrix factorization approaches, or other correlation analysis, researchers or regulatory authorities can use Vocus PTR-TOF measurements to “untie” or “unmix” sources.
+With modern machine learning techniques, matrix factorization approaches, or other correlation analysis, researchers or regulatory authorities can use Vocus CI-TOF measurements to “untie” or “unmix” sources.
 The end result is the ability to identify major contributors to pollution.
-The Vocus PTR-TOF is ideal for this application because it measures ambient air directly in real time, has a fast time-response, measures a wide range of VOCs simultaneously and sensitively, and is not affected by changes in ambient humidity.
-The unsurpassed mobility offered by Vocus PTR-TOF allows for direct localization of VOC hot spots at small to large geographic scales.
+The Vocus CI-TOF is ideal for this application because it measures ambient air directly in real time, has a fast time-response, measures a wide range of VOCs simultaneously and sensitively, and is not affected by changes in ambient humidity.
+The unsurpassed mobility offered by Vocus CI-TOF allows for direct localization of VOC hot spots at small to large geographic scales.

 The techniques for source apportionment of ambient VOC and fine particulates were developed using TOFWERK instrumentation, and TOFWERK remains a leader in this field.